anitagat/ssRNA-seq/README.md

-# Biomarker signatures of bulk-RNA seq and ssRNA-seq data
+# Biomarker signatures
-Analysis of biomarker signatures of bulk RNA-seq and ssRNA-seq data.
+Analysis of biomarker signatures (this code can be used for both bulk RNA-seq and ssRNA-seq data and for protein data).

 # Contents:
 ### Part 1 (code in file: biomarkersignatures.R)